Your students have been admitted to BYU and now need somewhere to live . . . but where to start?

 Why on-campus?
 Studies have shown that freshmen who live on campus generally have higher GPAs than their off-campus counterparts, and are nearly half as likely to be placed in an academic at-risk group.
 It also gives them the chance to have hall advisors and resident assistants who can not only help with the transition from home to school, but who are trained to spot signs of extreme homesickness or depression.
 Hall staff also organize multiple activities for residents throughout the year!

 How to Apply:

 Since there is no separate housing application, all students admitted to BYU are eligible to live on campus.
-Each admitted student is assigned a room selection date based on when they completed the admission application to BYU.
+Each admitted student is assigned a room selection date based on when he or she submitted the completed admission application to BYU.
 A message will be posted to your message board in My Housing Account stating your room selection date and time.
-Remember: you will not be able to select a bed space until the time on your room selection date.
+Remember: you will not be able to select a bedspace until the time on your room selection date.
 For more information regarding on-campus housing and the room selection process, check out the On-Campus Housing webpage.
 Options and availability depend on the number of students contracting for on-campus housing.

 BYU offers the following housing options:

 - Helaman Halls features small refrigerators in each room, as well as wireless internet, laundry facilities, storage areas, and piano rooms in each building.
 Students can choose to live in a shared room with a sink or a suite.
 Because they do not have access to full kitchens, residents are required to have a meal plan and may choose from the Dining Dollars Blue, Open Door 7, Basic, or Dining Plus meal plans.